garrandall/polyhedral/README.md

 ### `Polyhedral`

-The initializer function, the can be called without arguments, or with a roll expression.
+The initializer function, that can be called without arguments, or with a roll expression.

 ```js
 > Polyhedral().roll();